dataqa/nlp-labelling/README.md

 In the terminal:

-* `dataqa uninstall`: this deletes some application files in the home directory in the folder `.dataqa_data`.
+* `dataqa uninstall`: this deletes your local application data in the home directory in the folder `.dataqa_data`.
 It will prompt the user before deleting.
 * `pip uninstall dataqa`